Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: Preliminaries: Finite-Size Fluctuations and Asymptotic Expansions

-We briefly review the standard tools and the current limitations of finite-blocklength information theory.
-In particular, we focus on the probabilistic behavior of information content and the conventional asymptotic expansions used to evaluate coding limits.
+We briefly review the standard probabilistic tools and their current limitations when analyzing finite-size fluctuations in statistical mechanics.
+In particular, we focus on the probabilistic behavior of empirical entropy and the conventional asymptotic expansions used to evaluate finite-size scaling limits.